 Is it too late to buy life insurance?

-In these cases, the insurance company might hold your application until you’ve recovered or until the threat of illness passes.
+If you have been exposed, the insurance company might hold your application until you’ve recovered or until the threat of illness passes.
 The waiting period will vary based on the insurance company, but you should expect at least a few weeks to pass before you’re accepted.
+In addition, some companies are limiting or restricting new applicants, such as those who are in a high-risk group for getting the coronavirus.

 Does disability insurance cover the coronavirus?